Library Training Institute

 Coordinated by the South Dakota State Library, the Library Training Institute is a four-year program of continuing education for South Dakota-based library practitioners, support staff and trustees of small public libraries.
 No prior formal library science education, or previous college attendance, is required to attend.

-Children's Services and Children's Programming
+Children's Services & Programming

 June 8-13, 2014